 Use the Patient Access Support Centre before you call us.

 Wateringbury Surgery can only dispense medicines to those patients who live further than one mile from a chemist.
-Please allow 48 hours for your prescription to be processed.
-Request for prescriptions can be posted, fax 01622 817647, emailed to email@example.com (please state which surgery you are registered at in the email) or handed in to the surgery.
+Please allow 72 hours (three working days) for your prescription to be processed.
+Request for prescriptions can be ordered via the form below, posted or handed in to the surgery.

 The dispensary is open:

 - Monday, Tuesday, Wednesday, Thursday, Friday

 The Dispensary will be closed from 1.00 pm to 2.00 pm for the collection of medication.